GuyPaddock/guypaddock.github.io/_posts/2017-09-27-demystifying-rails-3-layout-rendering.md

 ```
 (For conditional layouts, the definition looks a bit different; I haven't yet figured out how to interpret [the code that handles them](https://github.com/rails/rails/blob/3-2-stable/actionpack/lib/abstract_controller/layouts.rb#L274)).

 This means that it starts at the current controller and navigates up.
 As soon as it encounters a controller in the hierarchy for which there is a layout, it stops looking for another one.
-If it doesn't find a layout in the hierarchy, per my answer to question #1, it renders the view for the controller action without wrapping it in a layout.
+If it doesn't find any layout for controllers in the ancestor hierarchy, per my answer to question #1, it renders the view for the controller action without wrapping it in a layout.

 ## Conclusion
 I hope this is helpful to someone!
 I know we certainly spent a few days trying to understand why our controllers weren't behaving the way we expected when we changed their parent classes a bit.